theshteves/stevenkneiser.com/blog/links.md

 It's a crucial conversation<br />because it just doesn't divide cleanly into the "No, we're the worst."
 "No, we're the best." culture wars & narratives inside the U.S.

-The other 95.75% of the world,
+The other 95.75% of the world
-<br />not to mention the future,
 <br />have their own narratives
+<br />(not to mention our descendants)

 <br /><br />